mdavidkhan/FileCache/README.md

 # FileCache
-iOS library which will be used to cache remote files inside your app (this is progress will be available soon)
+iOS library which will be used to cache remote files inside your app (this is in progress will be available soon)